southampton/linuxdesktopdocs/docs/desktops.rst

 XFCE is a lightweight alternative to GNOME, whilst still utilising a lot of the core components of GNOME.
-It can be heavily customised and is considered a more traditional desktop envrionment.
+It can be heavily customised and is considered a more traditional desktop environment.
 If you do not like GNOME 3 then we recommend using XFCE instead.

 You can use :doc:`deskctl` to install XFCE, or use the following command in a